VirgilSecurity/chat-back4app-android/README.md

     return "Username is already registered.
 Please, try another one.";
 } else if (t instanceof KeyEntryNotFoundException) {
     return "Username is not found on this device.
 Maybe you deleted your private key";
+} else if (t instanceof VirgilCardIsNotFoundException) {
+    return "Virgil Card is not found.\nYou can not start chat with user without Virgil Card.";
 } else {
     return "Something went wrong";
 }
 ...
 ```

+## You have to **Log Out** current user and register two new users, after that you can start e2ee chat with those two new users.
+The reason is that your first two users have got no `Virgil Card`'s, so you can not use encrypt\decrypt for them.

 ## HIPAA & GDPR compliance: